Workers' Party (Singapore): 1997–2006: Renewal in the new millennium

 Warren Fernandez, "Full details of condo deals revealed", The Straits Times, 22 May 1996, p.1) Lee, who had purchased one of the units, claimed that Tang was trying to milk this issue for political capital; the PAP sued Tang for defamation and branding the PAP leadership as liars, for a total of S$13.6 million of damages.
-Tang fled to Australia shortly after the election.
+Tang fled to Australia shortly after the election, and never returned until his death in 2025.

 Prior to the 2001 election, Jeyaretnam was discharged from his NCMP seat due to an undischarged bankruptcy (having failed to keep up with payments of S$120,000 worth of damages owed from a libel suit brought by Prime Minister Goh Chok Tong and other PAP leaders following comments he had made at an election rally in 1997, but since fulfilled and discharged from bankruptcy in May 2007); Jeyaretnam then relinquished his Secretary-General post to Low.
 The party became acrimonious as Jeyaretnam later accused Low of not doing enough to help him pay the damages from the libel suit.
 In response, Low claimed that he had always looked upon Jeyaretnam as an elder and had done everything possible to help him.
-Following the renewal, a few members (including Jeyaretnam) left the party, forming the Reform Party in 2008.
-It would be Jeyaretnam's final involvement in politics; he died three months after.
+Jeyaretnam left WP to form Reform Party in June 2008, before dying of heart failure three months later.

 Many observers speculated that with Low at the helm, WP would campaign in a more centrist manner for the 2001 election.
-After assuming leadership, Low recruited a series of young members to the party, including James Gomez, Yaw Shin Leong and Sylvia Lim (who would become the chairperson of the party).
-During the 2001 general election, WP only contested Hougang and Nee Soon East SMCs while plans to contest the GRCs of Ang Mo Kio, East Coast and Pasir Ris–Punggol were abandoned.
-While WP attempted to contest Aljunied GRC, the WP team was disqualified.
+After assuming leadership, Low recruited a series of young members to the party, including James Gomez, Yaw Shin Leong and Sylvia Lim.
+In that election, WP only contested Hougang and Nee Soon East SMCs while plans to contest the GRCs of Ang Mo Kio, East Coast and Pasir Ris–Punggol were abandoned.
+WP also attempted their bid to contest Aljunied GRC, but were later disqualified.
 Low called the disqualification in Aljunied GRC an "oversight" and a belated April Fools' joke, saying that he took full responsibility for it.
-Low was re-elected as the MP of Hougang SMC, winning the only seat for WP in the election.
+Low was re-elected as the MP of Hougang SMC albeit a drop of his vote share, winning the only seat for WP in the election.